sumitFlutter/theme_change/README.md

 <hr>
 <p>
 <h2> Using Provider Package :</h2>
-<h4>Add the following to your pubspec.yaml file (Shared Preference and Get are necessary for this package)</h4>
+<h4>Add the following to your pubspec.yaml file (Shared Preference and Provider are necessary for this package)</h4>
 <h3>theme_change: ^1.0.0</h3>
 <h3>And Add shared_preferences: to your pubspec.yaml file</h3>
 <h3>And Also Add provider: to your pubspec.yaml file</h3>